 All signals are referenced to this node.
-It is recommended to have a separate quiet analog plane connected in one place to the power plane.
+TI recommends having a separate quiet analog plane connected in one place to the power plane.
 The analog plane connects the components related to the pins VREF, EA+, EA-, COMP, SS/EN, DELAB, DELCD, DELEF, TMIN, RT, RSUM.
 The power plane connects the components related to the pins DCM, ADELEF, ADEL, CS, SYNC, OUTF, OUTE, OUTD, OUTC, OUTB, OUTA, and VDD.
 An example of layout and ground planes connection is shown in Figure 45.